We take pride in the way we present ourselves in class, on stage and in the community.

 - Only natural-looking make-up and fingernail polish may be worn in class.

-- No jewelry (except small earrings) or watches may be worn in class.
+- With the exception of very small earrings, no jewelry or watches may be worn in class.

 - No leg warmers or extra clothing of any kind may be worn in class.

 - Holes that appear in leotards, tights and skirts should be mended immediately.

 - Girls’ tights serve as underwear beneath their leotards; be sure to buy dance tights that have a cotton crotch.
 Underwear inhibits movement and is not allowed under tights.
 We know this can be a bit of a surprise for younger dancers, but they adjust quickly.

 - A special note for boys and men:

 - Boys, starting at age 8, and men should always wear a dance belt under their tights.
 These items serve the same purpose as a jockstrap and protect a male dancer from injury.
 Dance Belt Guide is a good resource for more information.